| Jen Currin

 I Swear by the Spiral in the Sky

-in the form of a candle.
+I was born in the well.
+Night arrivedin the form of a candle.
 I swallowed

 the stars along with my mother.